gmc-code/PC-microbit-micropython/docs/quizzes/basics_quiz.rst

 .. multichoice::

-    If you need a secondary pause to last for a quarter of a second, what value should be passed to the sleep statement?
+    If you need a pause to last for a quarter of a second, what value should be passed to the sleep statement?
     [x] sleep(250) | Correct.
 Since 1000 milliseconds equals one second, a quarter of that duration is exactly 250 milliseconds.
     [ ] sleep(0.25) | Incorrect.
 Passing 0.25 pauses for a quarter of one millisecond.
     [ ] sleep(25) | Incorrect.
 This would result in a pause lasting 25 milliseconds, which is only 1/40th of a second.